panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 type: post
 ---

 In simple words, a promise is a placeholder for a value that's going to be available sometime later.
-They're really useful when handling asynchoronous operations.
+Promises are useful when handling asynchoronous operations.

 JavaScript provides a helper function `Promise.all(promisesArrayOrIterable)` that allows to handle multiple promises at once, in parallel, and then get the result in a single aggregate array.
 Let's see how it works.